 (e) any products which become mixed inseparably with other items after their delivery.

 You have 14 days after the day you (or someone you nominate) receives the goods to change your mind about the goods.
-Where your goods are split into several deliveries over different days.
-In this case you have until 14 days after the day you (or someone you nominate) receives the last delivery, to change your mind about the goods long you have depends on what you have ordered and how it is delivered.
+Where your goods are split into several deliveries over different days, for each product, you have 14 days after the day you (or someone you nominate) receives each delivery to change your mind and return them for a refund.

 Even if we are not at fault and you do not have a right to change your mind (see clause 8.1), you can still end the contract before it is completed, but you may have to pay us compensation.
 A contract for goods or digital content is completed when the product is delivered, downloaded or streamed and paid for.
 If you want to end a contract before it is completed where we are not at fault and you have changed your mind, just contact us to let us know.
 The contract will end immediately and we will refund any sums paid by you for products not provided but we may deduct from that refund (or, if you have not made an advance payment, charge you) reasonable compensation for the net costs we will incur as a result of your ending the contract.

 9. How to end the contract with us (including if you have changed your mind)